Over any three months, about 25% of Americans will have low back pain. It is the top cause of disability around the world.

 If you experience back pain that is not related to an acute injury, consider the following when seeking relief:

 Movement (including exercise, physical activity, and physical therapy).
-Remaining active is usually prefered over rest and inactivity.
+Remaining active is usually preferred over rest and inactivity.
 Physical therapists are movement experts who can prescribe exercise programs to meet your specific goals and needs.

 Cognitive-behavioral therapy.
 This can be helpful for any kind of chronic pain.